lcdb/lcdb-wf/docs/decisions.rst

 This section talks about when and why we use params in lcdb-wf.

-One of the nice things sbout Snakemake is that the rules (in ``shell:`` blocks) can be quite close to the equivalent command-line call.
+One of the nice things sbout Snakemake is that the body of the rule (i.e., in a ``shell:`` block) can be quite close to the equivalent command-line call.
 Since rules in these Snakefiles are intended to be edited, it makes sense to keep them as close to the command-line as is reasonable.

-Take the cutadapt rule for example, where we typically would want to include the adapters but it's not uncommon to add other arguments.
-Here we're working with a simplified, single-end version of it:
+For example, consider the cutadapt rule, where we typically would want to include the adapters but it's not uncommon to add other arguments.
+In this first example, working with a simplified, single-end version of it, using no
+params:

 .. code-block:: python